open-easyrtc/open-easyrtc/docs/easyrtc_changelog.md

  - JS Client -  JSHint on easyrtc_int.js #169
  - Demos - Remove duplicate line #117
  - Demos - Fixed css class for mirroring local video #153
- - Doc - A mistake in documentation #188
+ - Documentation - A mistake in documentation #188
  - Server - error "attempt to connect when already connected to socket server" even if connection failed #98

  Thanks to contribution by @omochi for report and reviewing 1.0.16.